Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is Hotshot right for me?

-- What does Hotshot offer?: Unlimited fibre broadband plans at competitive prices
+Hotshot offers unlimited fibre broadband plans at competitive prices.

 - The highlights: No contracts, different fibre speeds

-- Watch out for: Not available in all areas, no landline services
+- Watch out for: Not available in all areas, no landline services, plan fees are paid in advance

 With various telecommunication companies offering all kinds of broadband connections and plans, it can be difficult to decide on the right one for you.
-Hotshot is one provider that keeps things simple with only Ultra-fast Broadband (UFB) plans, and believes Kiwis deserve the best-priced plans that are easy to understand.
+Hotshot is one ISP that believes Kiwis deserve the best-priced plans that are easy to understand.
+It keeps things simple with only fibre broadband plans, and doesn’t lock you into a long term contract.

-Hotshot offers unlimited Ultra-fast Broadband plans to Kiwis that are able to get the service at their home.
-There are four plans to choose from, each with different download and upload speeds and there are no contracts to worry about being tied in to.
+Hotshot offers unlimited fibre broadband plans to Kiwis that are able to get the service at their home.
+There are four plans to choose from, each with different download and upload speeds.
+With no contracts to worry about being tied into, you can leave, downgrade or upgrade at any time.

 - Unlimited Fibre 100.
 100Mbps download/20Mbps upload.
 Fibre 100 gives you faster download times and a more seamless experience when binge-watching your favourite Netflix show.